jillesvangurp/www.jillesvangurp.com/pages/index.md

 ## About Jilles

 Dr. Jilles van Gurp is the CTO, of [FORMATION Gmbh](https://tryformation.com) in Berlin where he drives the product and technology roadmap.
 Jilles is a serial founder, troubleshooter, and has decades of experience building innovative software services, leading tech teams, and creating breakthrough products.
-His professional experience includes Senior Researcher at Nokia Research in Finland, Principal Engineer at Nokia Maps in Berlin, Search Engine consultant helping clients such as BCG DV, Soundcloud, and others with their search challenges, product development, and roadmap.
+His professional experience includes Senior Researcher at Nokia Research in Finland, Principal Engineer at Nokia Maps in Berlin.
+He also is a Search Engine consultant that has worked with clients such as BCG DV, Soundcloud, Bertelsmann Group and others with their search challenges, product development, and roadmap.

 ## Skills